StarGazingHomies/Pathcrafter/README.md

 heavily reduce the travel time of the planned path.

 Note:
-- The mod tries to find a "good enough" solution, **not** _the most_ optimal one.
+- The mod tries to find a "good" solution, **not necessarily** _the most_ optimal one.
 - This mod carries a heavy performance penalty over alternatives.
 The mod is not aimed at botting.
 It is meant to be a tool for general navigation without elytra or potentially for set seed speedrunners.

-The following have been implemented:
+The following are being implemented:

-Nothing.
-What, I literally *just* made it.
+- Solid Blocks pathfinding
+- Jumping v1.0

 The following features have yet to be implemented:

-- Solid Blocks pathfinding (in progress)
-- Overlays (up next, for debugging)
+- Overlays (make it look better)
 ---
-- Jumping
 - Head hitting
 - Other collision boxes
+- Jumping v1.1
-- Advanced jumping
+  - Forward/Backward acceleration
-   - Air rerouting to thread through collision boxes
-   - Holding keys while jumping (making neos possible)
-- Blipping (post jump)
+- Blipping (post jump, such as 1/2gt space presses making staircases faster)
 - Optimizations
-- Clean up for v1.0.0
+- Clean up for v1.0.0 (Options menu, better commands, etc.)
 ---
 - Head hitting v2 (partial blocks)
 - Ladders, Water & MLG option
 - Swimming
 - Extra stops
+- Jumping v2
+  - Strafing while jumping (making neos possible)
-- Damage avoidance
+- Damage avoidance (lava, cactus, drowning, etc.)
 - Momentum handling
 - Slime bounces
 - Caching & Path segmentation